 On August 4, 2003 we acquired the world wide rights to PhosLo.
 Under the terms of the agreement we purchased patent rights, trade secrets, the PhosLo trademarks, regulatory approvals and licenses, certain customer and regulatory data and finished product inventory.
-All assets purchased except for inventory, have been recorded at their estimated fair value, adjusted by pro rata portion of the excess of purchase price and are included in intangible assets.
-Management believes the estimated remaining useful lives of the intangible assets are as follows:
+All assets purchased, except for inventory, have been recorded at their estimated fair value, adjusted by a pro rata portion of the excess of purchase price, and are included in intangible assets.
+Management believes the estimated remaining useful lives of the acquired intangible assets are as follows:

 (Dollars in Thousands) September 27, 2003 Estimated Remaining Useful Life

 PhosLo Intangibles

 Trademark/tradename \$ 1,423 17.7 years

 Tablet patent 11,381 3.7 years

 Gelcap patent 80,680 17.7 years

 Customer relationships 2,337 5 years

-Covenant not to compete 508 15 years
+Covenant not to compete 508 --- 15 years

 Total PhosLo Related Intangible Assets \$96,329

-The trademark/tradenames and gelcap patent are based on the remaining patent life of the gelcap patent.
-The tablet patent's useful life is based on the remaining patent life for the tablet.
-The covenant not-to-compete is based on the agreement with Braintree not to compete directly in the dialysis market for a period of 15 years.
-Based on our review of the time that would be required by us to establish markets and customer relationships within the nephrology and dialysis market place, we believe the acquired customer relationships have a useful life of 5 years.
+The trademark/tradenames and gelcap patent useful lives are estimated as the remaining patent life of the gelcap patent based on the market for phosphate birolers to treat hyperphosphatemia in end stage renal failure patients including our assessment of competitive therapies, forecasted growth in the number of patients and trends in patient care.
+The tablet patent's useful life is estimated as the remaining patent life for the tablet patent based on the direct competitive benefits derived from the patent.
+The covenant not-to-compete is based on Braintree's contractual agreement not to compete directly in the dialysis market for a period of 15 years.
+We have established a useful life of 5 years for customers' relationships based on our review of the time that would be required by us to establish markets and customer relationships within the nephrology and dialysis market place.
+In future periods, if we assess that circumstances have resulted in changes to the carrying value of the intangible assets or their estimated useful life, we will record those changes in the period of the assessment.